 Other possible influencing factors, such as occupation and years of experience, were also investigated (not shown).
-No strong indication that these factors could have played a role in the participants' decision-making were however found.
+No strong indications that these factors could have played a role in the participants' decision-making were however found.

-5 3.2 Participants were overall less tolerant to misses than to false alarms in round 1
+3.2 Participants were overall less tolerant to misses than to false alarms in round 1

-Figure 5 displays the cumulative percentages of participants having answered that the quality of their forecast set in round 1 (see Appendix) was 'very bad' to 'very good', as a function of the 'true' quality of the corresponding forecasts, measured by the forecast set bias (Eq.
-(1)).
-While participants with forecast sets for which the bias equalled one (perfect value) mostly rated their forecasts 'quite good' or 'very good', the percentage of negative perceptions of the quality of the forecasts increases with increasing or decreasing forecast bias.
+Figure 5 displays the cumulative percentages of participants having answered that the quality of their forecast set in round 1 (see Appendix A) was "very bad" to "very good", as a function of the "true" quality of the corresponding forecasts, measured by the forecast set bias (Eq.
+1).
+While participants with forecast sets for which the bias equalled one (perfect value) mostly rated their forecasts "quite good" or "very good", the percentage of negative perceptions of the quality of the forecasts increases with increasing or decreasing forecast bias.

-It is interesting to note that participants with forecasts biased towards over-prediction, never rated their forecasts as 'very bad'.
+It is interesting to note that participants with forecasts biased towards over-prediction never rated their forecasts as "very bad".
 Also noteworthy is the very good rating given by participants with the most negatively biased forecasts (bias of 0).
 These participants belonged to the yellow river and had negatively biased forecasts in round 1.
 There was only one flood event for river yellow in the first round, which occurred at the end of the round and which was missed by the negatively biased forecasts.
-During the analysis of the results, it was observed that only about twenty-five percent of the yellow river participants given the negatively biased forecasts did not protect for this flood.
+During the analysis of the results, it was observed that only about 25 % of the yellow river participants given the negatively biased forecasts did not purchase flood protection for this flood.
 An explanation for this low percentage could be that participants had time to learn about their forecasts' quality until the occurrence of the flood at the end of the first round.
-This low number of participants who actually suffered from their negative bias and the presence of only one miss out of the five cases of round 1 could therefore justify the good rating of their forecasts by those participants.
+This low number of participants who 3118